stwykd/hask/guards_where.md

-Guards let you shorten function declarations by declaring conditions in which a function occurs:
-  Pipe ("|") symbol introduces a guard
+Guards let you shorten function declarations by declaring conditions in which a function occurs The pipe ("|") symbol introduces a guard
   The first True guard wins. otherwise in Prelude evaluates to true
 ```haskell
 factorial n = let loop acc n' | n' > 1 = (acc * n') (n' - 1)